rebecca-earnest/ncov/README.md

 ncov/
 │
 ├── config/
-│ ├── auspice_config.json
-│ ├── cache_coordinates.tsv 	→ TSV file with preexisting latitudes and longitudes
+│ ├── auspice_config.json	→ JSON file used to create the file used by auspice │ ├── cache_coordinates.tsv 	→ TSV file with preexisting latitudes and longitudes
 │ ├── clades.tsv 		→ TSV file with clade-defining mutations
 │ ├── colour_grid.html 		→ HTML file with HEX colour matrices
 │ ├── dropped_strains.txt	→ TXT file with IDs of sequences to be dropped along the run │ ├── geoscheme.xml 		→ XML file with geographic scheme